dudeperf3ct/dudeperf3ct.github.io/sensei/charlie_munger.md

 Quotes
 ===========================

-All I Want to Know is Where I’m Going to Die So I’ll Never Go There.
+All I want to know is where I’m going to die so I’ll never go there.

 Never spend more than you can earn.